 - Policy for dependent child(ren) - Dependent child(ren) with a previously documented learning disability with Fairleigh Dickinson University can continue eligibility for an ETG for one additional calendar year from the semester in which they turn 24.

 Please note, the above only highlights the Policy changes.
 Please review the entire policy for complete rules.

 Effective immediately, the Application process will be completed via an online form and approval of ETG Applications will be entered directly into Colleague (The Benefits Department will no longer be issuing "white slips").
 The online application process is as follows:

 - Please complete the appropriate online application.
 The applications must be completed entirely for the form to be submitted.
 The links to the Online Applications are as follows:

 - New with the online application, you must indicate if you or your dependent is enrolled in a "traditional" or "non-traditional" term program.
 Please speak with your academic advisor if you have any question about your "traditional" or "non-traditional" term status.

 - Upon completion of the online application, you will see a confirmation page advising you the application has been submitted to the Benefits department.

 - The Benefits department will review and process your application as noted above.
-Within two (2) business days, the student (self or dependent) will be able to register online for classes per the FDU registration schedule.
+Within five (5) business days, the student (self or dependent) will be able to register online for classes per the FDU registration schedule.
 ETG students will no longer have to register in person.
 If there is an issue with your application, you will be contacted via your FDU email address.

 - Unless otherwise contacted by the Benefits Department, employees who have previously submitted the Application via paper form (intersession and/or Spring, 2017), have already had their ETG Application processed.
 They will be able to register online at the start of registration (per the FDU schedule for priority registration, etc.).